 '''

 LinkageType:

 C

 C++

 D

 Windows

 Pascal

 System

+Objective-C

 '''

 D provides an easy way to call C functions and operating system API functions, as compatibility with both is essential.
 The LinkageType is case sensitive, and is meant to be extensible by the implementation (they are not keywords).
 C and D must be supplied, the others are what makes sense for the implementation.
 C++ offers limited compatibility with C++.
+Objective-C offers limited compatibility with Objective-C, see the Interfacing to Objective-C documentation for more information.
 System is the same as Windows on Windows platforms, and C on other platforms.
 Implementation Note: for Win32 platforms, Windows and Pascal should exist.